Header Paperwise sustainable packaging

 Tip 9 – Dispose of used printing paper

 Not only intcartridges and toners are better not to throw in the residual waste.
 Used printing paper does not belong there either.
 Not only because of harmful substances, but mainly because this paper can be reused.
 This way, fewer trees need to be felled.
 So choose to dispose of printed paper via the ‘old paper’ route.
 Even sustainable paper can simply be disposed of in this way.
-Even PaperWise’s paper, made from agricultural waste, can be disposed of with waste paper and then recycled up to seven times.
+Even PaperWise’s paper, made from agricultural waste, can be disposed of with waste paper and then recycled up to 7x.

 The environmental benefits of recycling, or reuse, become immediately apparent when looking at the “waste hierarchy”.
 Visually a pyramid showing the environmental impact, with the least environmentally damaging options at the top and the least preferred solution at the bottom.
 From least to most environmentally impactful, it lists prevention, reduction, reuse, recycling, incineration, landfill.